sgmurphy/wordpress-plugins/broken-link-checker-seo/readme.txt

 **New in Version 1.0.2**

-* Updated: Broken links scan starts immmediately after user connects to their account.
+* Updated: Broken links scan starts immediately after user connects to their account.

 **New in Version 1.0.1**